 What are the housing options?

-A wide variety of housing options are available to students and faculty.
-Our housing department can arrange accommodation in well-appointed apartments in the city’s historical center as well as in hotels.
-These options depend on the length of program, time of year and budget.
+A variety of housing options are available to students and faculty.
+Housing can be arranged in well-appointed apartments or dorm-style accommodation in the city’s historical center as well as in hotels.
+These options depend on the length and type of program, time of year and budget.

 What other elements will my program include?

-Health Insurance: MINGLE’s partner can provide comprehensive health insurance affiliated with many English-speaking doctors/institutions in Italy.
+− Health Insurance if requested: FUA-AUF’s international insurance provider offers comprehensive health insurance affiliated with many English-speaking doctors/institutions in Italy.

 How much will the program cost?

 The cost of the program depends on a number of elements and the combination of services chosen according to the financial limitations and academic objectives of the institutions.
-In general, programs at peak times (summer) that do not align with FUA's academic sessions are likely to have a higher cost.
+Seasonality according to tourism in Florence may also impact the cost.